 The reel fore-aft position sensor indicates the position of the reel in the fore-aft plane.
-The sensor arm's orientation and the sensor's output voltage range must be calibrated.
+The sensor's mounting hardware and output voltage range must be checked.

 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.